-Australia Awards Scholarships 2021 are now open.
+Australia Awards Scholarships for the academic session of 2021-2022 will soon be accepting online applications.
 AAS Scholarships are long-term awards administered by the Department of Foreign Affairs and Trade.
 They aim to contribute to the development needs of Australia’s partner countries in line with bilateral and regional agreements.
 They provide opportunities for people from developing countries, particularly those countries located in the Indo-Pacific region, to undertake full time undergraduate or postgraduate study at participating Australian universities and Technical and Further Education (TAFE) institutions.
 The study and research opportunities provided by Australia Awards Scholarships develop the skills and knowledge of individuals to drive change and contribute to development in their own countries.

 Australian Awards Scholarship Benefits